 Philosophy asks the “Big Questions.”
 For some, philosophy is about pursuing the “big questions.”
 Have you ever asked “Does God exist?”, “Do we have free will?”, “What is the nature of the mind?”, “What is the relationship between the mind and the brain or body?”, “How do we know if the external world exists?”, or “Can machines ever become conscious?”
 These are long-standing philosophical questions.
 Exploring them as a philosophy major can not only deepen one’s understanding of what is at issue with these profound questions but also reveal how insights from other fields may help address them.
 It can do so while teaching skills of written and oral argumentation that teach one how to think and communicate at the very highest levels about difficult topics.

 Philosophy asks about the Good and the Right.
 Many other people are attracted to philosophy because it allows them to pursue theoretical questions related to humanity, morality, society, and politics.
 Have you ever wanted to ask “What is the good life?”, “What is the nature of right and wrong?”, “Are there universal moral truths?”, “What is the nature of justice?”, “What is the proper role of the state?”, or — relatedly — “When is legal coercion justified?”
 Philosophy majors can pursue questions like these in depth.
-They can also learn to apply insights gained from these foundational inquiries a broad range of contemporary social and political problems.
+They can also learn to apply insights gained from these foundational inquiries to a broad range of contemporary social and political problems.
 Some examples, which are by no means exhaustive, include: environmental ethics, the proper relationship between church and state, justifications for criminal punishment, justifications for religious tolerance, the moral grounds for anti-discrimination, how the elderly or differently abled should be treated in society, and the appropriate scope for market regulations and systems of tax-and-transfer that seek distributive goals.

 Philosophy asks Fundamental Questions Posed by the Natural Sciences.
 Many other people are attracted to philosophy because it allows them to pursue theoretical questions that are have been posed by recent advances in the sciences.
 Some examples might include, “What is quantum mechanics and how is it connected with everyday reality?”, “Can neurons alone explain the mind?”, or “How do words, sentences, and other linguistic expressions get their meanings?”
 More generally, many philosophy majors investigate questions like “What is science and how does it prove its claims?”
 Others ask whether advances in the natural sciences make religious faith more difficult, or whether knowledge is best produced through empiricism or reason.